galette/galettedoc/source/usermanual/documents.rst

 .. image:: ../_styles/static/images/usermanual/documents_public_list_4member.png
    :scale: 50%
    :align: center
-   :alt: Documents list from a simpel member
+   :alt: Documents list from a simple member

 On the above screenshot, a simple member is logged and can only see documents which are public and which are allowed for users.
 The internal document is restricted to staff members and therefore is not shown here.